roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 35. Whats the use of flex direction in CSS and explain their directions?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>35.
+Whats the use of flex direction in CSS and explain their directions?</summary>
   <p>

 Flex direction are used to define the direction of child item are placed in the flex container.